 Minification refers to the process of removing white spaces, lines, and unnecessary characters from the source code.
 This method makes your files smaller.
 Therefore, they load faster and require less HTTP requests.

 How do you improve your WordPress site’s speed?
 Have you used any of the above tactics?
-Feel free to share your tips in the comments below.
+Feel free to share your tips.